Southern Pacific 2467

-Southern Pacific Railroad 2467 is a preserved 4-6-2 “Pacific” type steam locomotive.
-Built by Baldwin in 1921, No. 2467 was used by the Southern Pacific Railroad to pull passenger trains, until it was retired from service in 1956.
-On July 25, 1960, the locomotive was donated to the city of Oakland, California, who had it placed on display at the Harrison Railroad Park.
+Southern Pacific 2467 is a preserved P-8 class "Pacific" type steam locomotive, built by the Baldwin Locomotive Works (BLW) in January 1921, it was used by the Southern Pacific Railroad (SP) to pull passenger trains until it was retired from service in 1956.
+On July 25, 1960, it was donated to the city of Oakland, California, who had it placed on display at the Harrison Railroad Park.
 In July 1990 a restoration began by the Friends of the 2467, which later merged into the Pacific Locomotive Association.
 In June 1999 it was returned to operation and made an appearance at Railfair 1999.
-Although serviceable, SP 2467 is currently on static display while on loan from its operator, Pacific Locomotive Association, Inc., to the California State Railroad Museum in Sacramento, California.
+Although serviceable, SP 2467 is currently on static display while on loan from its operator, Pacific Locomotive Association, Inc., to the California State Railroad Museum (CSRM) in Sacramento, California.

-Southern Pacific 2467 has two surviving siblings.
-P-8 class Southern Pacific 2472 is owned by the Golden Gate Railroad Museum and once operated on occasional services at the Niles Canyon Railway until 2015.
-It is now at the Northwestern Pacific Railroad, where it is currently undergoing its 1,472-day inspection and overhaul.
-P-10 class Southern Pacific 2479 is owned by the California Trolley and Railroad Corporation and is undergoing restoration to operating condition at the Santa Clara County Fairgrounds in San Jose, California.
-As of 2022, 2479 has been moved to the Niles Canyon Railway in Sunol, CA, for completion of its restoration, and eventual operation of excursions.

 History

-Early years
+Revenue service

-No. 2467 is one of 15 4-6-2 heavy "Pacific" type steam locomotives built by Baldwin Locomotive Works in January 1921 for the Southern Pacific Railroad (SP), designated the P-8 class, and numbered 2461-2475.
-These locomotives were initially used to serve the SP’s long-distance passenger trains, such as the Overland Route from Ogden, Utah, to Oakland, California and the Sunset Limited between Los Angeles and El Paso, Texas, until the SP’s larger 4-8-2 “Mountain” types replaced them.
+No. 2467 is one of 15 4-6-2 heavy "Pacific" type steam locomotives built by Baldwin Locomotive Works (BLW) in January 1921 for the Southern Pacific Railroad (SP), designated the P-8 class, and numbered 2461-2475.
+These locomotives were initially used to serve the SP’s long-distance passenger trains, such as the Overland Route from Ogden, Utah, to Oakland and the Sunset Limited between Los Angeles and El Paso, Texas, until the SP’s larger 4-8-2 “Mountain” types replaced them.
 No. 2467 pulled its last long-distance passenger train from Fresno to Oakland on February 10, 1945.

-The locomotive was subsequently reassigned to pull local passenger trains and commuter trains between Sacramento and Oakland and the San Francisco-San Jose, California, commuter route.
+The locomotive was subsequently reassigned to pull local passenger trains and commuter trains between Sacramento and Oakland and the San Francisco-San Jose, commuter route.
 No. 2467 pulled its last revenue train on December 26, 1956, before it was removed from the SP’s active list.
 On July 25, 1960, No. 2467 was donated to the city of Oakland, where the locomotive was put on static display at a park that would later become Harrison Railroad Park.
 The latter idea came from District 3 City Councilman Howard Rilea, who was a retired railroad engineer who had ridden on No. 2467 during its final long-distance run in 1945.